lulzzz/CookedRabbit/README.md

 CookedRabbit supports logic based customizations.
 CookedRabbit has fairly decent commenting.
 CookedRabbit has a generated Wiki.
-CookedRabbit has a plethora of examples on how to use.
+CookedRabbit has a plethora of examples on how to use in the Demo project, Tests project, and Benchmark project.
+CookedRabbit has throughput benchmarks.

 </p>